CleanSort-C23-PR511-Bangkit-2023/CC-API/README.md

 * Johan Juanda (A136DKX4499) - Mobile Development

 ## About
-CleanSort APP is Smart Waste Detection and Classification App with Disposal Guidelines
+CleanSort APP is a smart waste detection and classification application that utilizes the power of cloud computing to enhance waste management processes.
+The app is designed to identify and categorize different types of waste materials accurately.
+It provides users with disposal guidelines based on the specific waste category, promoting responsible waste disposal practices.

 ## GCP Services Used in Cloud Computing
 * Cloud Storage